IDEA-lab-IC/IDEA-lab-IC.github.io/research/M_and_P.md

 <h3 id="am_PG"> 3D printed shape memory polymer nanocomposites </h3>
 <!-- <img src="/../_media/lattice.png" style="width:100%"> -->
 <div style="text-align: justify">
 Thermoplastic polyurethane (TPU) exhibits remarkable shape memory behaviour due to its inherent phase-separated microstructure.
-This property can be utilized in the development of morphing structures within the field of aeronautics.
+This property can be utilised in the development of morphing structures within the field of aeronautics.
 Complex structures can be fabricated via additive manufacturing, a sustainable and economical processing technique.

 This study focuses on the material and structural development of a novel shape memory polymer nanocomposite.